Ombudsperson Support for Fair and Equitable Treatment of Students, Residents and Fellows

 Meet the Feinberg Ombudsperson: Lisa A. Rone, MD

-Dr. Lisa Rone, the Feinberg School of Medicine ombudsperson, is clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine and is a Distinguished Fellow of the American Psychiatric Association (APA).
+Dr. Lisa Rone, a Feinberg School of Medicine Ombudsperson, is clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine and is a Distinguished Fellow of the American Psychiatric Association (APA).
 She is a past president of the Illinois Psychiatric Society and current area representative to the APA.

 She graduated medical school from the University of Tennessee in 1991 and completed a residency in psychiatry at the McGaw Medical Center of Northwestern University in 1995.

 Dr. Rone has supervised psychiatry residents in various settings since 1995.
 She has also taught medical students in a variety of classes: during their psychiatric rotation she taught the module on affective disorders; she has taught several years in the Patient, Physician and Society class; and most recently taught in the M2 Problem Based Learning curricula.
 She has been a lecturer in the Department of Genetics Counseling at Northwestern Memorial Hospital and taught obstetrics and gynecology residents clinical issues relating to perinatal loss.